Blog

 1. Connect it to the gatewayhttps://gateway.ansvar.eu/mcp, OAuth 2.1 + Dynamic Client Registration, two-minute setup

-2. Ask your agent: "Use the Ansvar gateway to run a STRIDE threat model on this data-flow diagram."
+2. Ask your agent: "Using Ansvar, run a STRIDE threat model on this data-flow diagram."

 3. The agent calls start_workflow(workflow_type="threat_model", entity_description=...), captures the workflow_id, and walks you through scoping → DFD → per-boundary STRIDE → scoring → report.